waiyankyawww/CodeTest/frontend/README.md

 - The frontend included with three main screens.
 (Landing Page, Promotional Page, Shopping Page)
 - As requested from Front End design requirements are added
+- All the User Interactions (1, 2, 3) from the requirement are included
 - Since I could not connect the backend API with the frontend MockData folder is added to test

 First install the required packages and run the program